Nithish-2012002/email_triage-AI-mail-handler-/README.md

 email_triage helps you to categorize emails on given criteria and able to reply, forward emails to given mail ids.
+You need to setup google cloud mail app handling before proceeding further and for CRM integration salesforce is used and it requires contact setup in that too.